 So what do you do?

 You dust yourself off and pick up the pieces and move on.
-In the moving on and the picking up off pieces I discovered Dave Ramsey.
+In the moving on and the picking up off pieces we discovered Dave Ramsey.

 Do you know who Dave Ramsey is?

-So when you are faced with debt and in our case job loss.
+So when you’re faced with debt and in our case job loss.
 Personal finance can be a bit overwhelming to say the least.